 RIDING THE RAILS

 A stopped freight train delayed our 10:20 departure out of Kalamazoo.
-A was a first-time experience for us both, I'd chosen this slower mode of travel to see the land at eye level, meet new people and see why railroad trips were becoming popular again.
+A first-time experience for us both, I'd chosen this slower mode of travel to see the land at eye level, meet new people and see why railroad trips were becoming popular again.
 Knowing we'd be sitting most of the day, we walked up and down the platform for awhile, but each new announcement pushed the train's arrival back another half-hour.
 Eventually we ended up waiting inside with the other passengers, hoping we'd soon hear "time to board."

 Ten-year-old Lane, one minute older than his twin sister, was next in line for his vacation with grandma.
 Each child gets a say in where we go and what we do.
 The older girls chose dog sledding in Alaska and sightseeing in New York City.
 By the time my older grandson was ready, he jumped at the chance to visit a friend's Montana dude ranch.
 For Lane, a TV reality show about building tree houses sparked the idea.